Salmon Fight Videos & Photographs

 By Jock Monteith 11th April 2020

 While a few of us on the Tay are 'would be' camera men and have been consistent with capturing salmon video & photograph shots for 10 years plus the majority of anglers & ghillies don't currently contribute consistently enough on this important front and therefore missing great River Tay marketing opportunities when salmon are caught.

 A United Salmon River Promotional Effort

 If you're a time share beat professional ghillie on the Tay and your wages are guaranteed I understand there's no real need to get involved and that uploading videos or photographs can easily be viewed as unpaid additional work.
 In saying that there's great 'synergy' for the entire river to be achieved if you're comfortable changing your views on the above even if there's no availability on your own individual salmon beat.
 As the vast majority of you are genuine 'big hearted' men I've no doubt you'll certainly consider this suggestion for the benefit of the entire river.
 We are truly in an era now where national & international fishing clients are looking to social media for their salmon fishing booking motivation.
-By becoming consistently active on this front it will also counteract bad publicity certain ignorant tabloids have spewed recently about our game which was primarily due to the prolonged hot weather conditions last year which hopefully we won't be seeing a repeat of this coming season.
-Remember salmon have never ever liked or responded favourably to low warm water conditions!
+By becoming consistently active on this front it will also counteract bad publicity certain ignorant tabloids have spewed recently about our game which was primarily due to the prolonged hot weather conditions last year which hopefully we won't be seeing a repeat of too often in the future.
+The media really need to acquire a basic understanding of the sport and learn the fact that salmon have never responded favourably to low warm water conditions!

 Taking Salmon Fight Footage Videos